pipcet/syncfs/README.md

 * TODO change notification format to be either a commit or a commit->commit rewrite
 * TODO handle commit->commit rewrites somehow
 * TODO find Emacs auto-revert-mode bug.
-Does it still hap
+Does it still happen?